 Taking the April LSAT can be quite advantageous.
 It’s early enough to be able to retake the LSAT if you want to without feeling rushed.
 You’ll also benefit from getting that “pesky” standardized testing requirement out of the way so you can focus on summer internships or other resume-boosting extracurriculars.
 The April LSAT gives you time to enjoy life, work on becoming a more well-rounded applicant, and unsubscribe from /LSAT subreddit!

 Is it too late to prep for the April LSAT?

 By now, if we convinced you to take the April LSAT, you’re probably wondering if two months is enough time to prep for the LSAT.
 That answer is going to be different for everyone.
 Yes, you do have enough time to prep for the April LSAT if you start now.
 We have instructor-led classes for the April LSAT starting in a few days!

 However, if you know the next two months are going to be jam-packed with school or work projects, you need to ask yourself if you will be able to make the time to prep.
-Our Online Anytime Course is perfect for students who want to prep around their schedule, but you will need to stay disciplined and carve out the time.
+Our Self-Paced Course is perfect for students who want to prep around their schedule, but you will need to stay disciplined and carve out the time.
 Remember, the best LSAT to take is the one that gives you enough time to prepare for it.